aish247/aish247.github.io/_posts/2018-04-04-iceland-the-land-of-ice-and-fire.md

 Most tourists probably prefer Iceland in its warmer months, and we can’t wait to go back there for a summer trip ourselves (you really can’t get enough of Iceland!)
 But with this trip, we wanted to step out of our comfort zone and challenge the conventional definition of a vacation.
 Because life in Iceland is so unpredictable, our trip probably ended up being slightly different than what we originally imagined, yet, it was the smoothest, most perfect trip we have ever taken.
 We explored everything we had planned to explore, yet there was an inexplicable novelty to it .
 The so-called challenges made this trip all the more adventurous and spontaneous.
 And most of all, it succeeded in expanding our boundaries of a vacation.
 You know what they say, “Out of your comfort zone is where the magic happens”.
 Well, this couldn’t be truer for Iceland.

-*Coming Soon: 10 Things You Should Know Before Visiting Iceland*